DIY Wedding Decorations: Ideas That Actually Work

 How much can I realistically save with DIY decorations?

 Most couples save 30–50% on the specific items they DIY, but the savings vary enormously by project.
-Signage and favours offer the best return.
+Signage and favors offer the best return.
 Floral arrangements often cost nearly as much in materials as hiring a florist, with inferior results.
 Be honest about the total cost including materials, tools, and your time (which has value).
 A €500 saving that costs 40 hours of your time is worth €12.50 per hour.

 When should I start my DIY projects?

 Start planning and sourcing materials 3–4 months before the wedding.
-Begin non-perishable projects (signage, table numbers, favours) 6–8 weeks out.
+Begin non-perishable projects (signage, table numbers, favors) 6–8 weeks out.
 Anything involving fresh flowers or food should be done 1–2 days before.
 Never leave any DIY project for the day of the wedding.

 What if my DIY decorations don't look as good as I hoped?